 Well, good web design has the same goal.
 Web design and copywriting go hand in hand.

 First, make sure you use short sentences and short paragraphs.
 The last thing users want to encounter on a website is long walls of text.
 It comes off as daunting and unwelcoming.
-That’s why it pays to condense your messaging down into digestible bits of information.
+That’s why it pays to condense your message down into digestible bits of information.

 Pay attention to the tone of your copy.
 Ideally, it will complement the style of your website.